Series 1: Episode: 2 – Bodywarp

-Walrus has persuaded Mandrake to go with him to planet Aurora in order to assist his friend Terry B. Traitormass, The Man With A Thousand Faces.
-Traitormass and Walrus have betrayed each other before and this time Walrus hopes to even out the score with his old friend.
-Will Walrus manage to betray Traitormass before Traitormass betrays him, or will something entirely different happen?
+Walrus persuades Mandrake to accompany him to Aurora, a planet many light years away in order to assist his old acquaintance, Terry B. Traitormass.
+Traitormass, known as the Man With A Thousand Faces has a long history with Walrus in which the two of them have betrayed each other… This time, Walrus hopes to even out the score with Traitormass, before Traitormass betrays him… What will happen?
+Only time will tell!

 The Making Of Bodywarp